joshbegley/nyt-latest/README.md

 `Mr. Bankman-Fried is serving a 25-year prison sentence for fraud related to the collapse of his cryptocurrency exchange, FTX.`\
 https://www.nytimes.com/2026/06/08/technology/sam-bankman-fried-pardon-trump.html

-**Live Updates: New Yorkers Around the City Start the Party Ahead of Knicks Game**\
+**Live Updates: New Yorkers Line Up and Brace for Momentous Knicks Game**\
-`President Trump and Mayor Zohran Mamdani are expected to attend Game 3 of the N.B.A. finals against the San Antonio Spurs at a raucous, sold-out Madison Square Garden.`\
+`Fans with tickets are enduring long security lines ahead of President Trump’s expected attendance at Game 3 of the N.B.A. finals at a raucous, sold-out Madison Square Garden.`\
 https://www.nytimes.com/live/2026/06/08/nyregion/nba-finals-trump-knicks-spurs-mamdani

 **Scientist Charged With Conspiring to Smuggle Mpox Virus Into U.S.**\